 When you are having TLIF surgery, it is important to speak to your spinal fusion surgeon about your recovery plan.
-A neurosurgeon from Florida Surgery Consultants in Bradenton, FL (Tampa, Ocala, Lakewood Ranch, Lakeland, Palm Harbor, Gainesville or The Villages) can tell you that it is important to fully understand your recovery plan so you follow all the steps to get back to your everyday routine sooner, rather than later.
+A neurosurgeon from Florida Surgery Consultants in Tampa, Bradenton/Lakewood Ranch.
+Lakeland, Ocala, Gainesville, Brooksville, and Largo can tell you that it is important to fully understand your recovery plan so you follow all the steps to get back to your everyday routine sooner, rather than later.

 Recovery Plan From a Spinal Fusion Surgeon